Be well. Be prepared.

-All campus health and safety efforts are based on the most current science as well as guidance from federal, state and local health authorities.
-Visit the Safe Campus website for details on the campus wide measures to be taken and the requirements being put in place to limit the spread of COVID-19.
+All campus health and safety efforts will be based on the most current science as well as guidance from federal, state and local health authorities.
+Visit the Safe Campus website for details on the campus-wide measures to be taken and the requirements being put in place to limit the spread of COVID-19.

 In addition to COVID-19, there will likely be members of our community with common colds, influenza, or other illnesses over the course of the semester.
-Remind yourself and others to slow the exponential spread of coronavirus and other illnesses by practicing good health habits.
+Remind yourself and others to slow the spread of coronavirus and other illnesses by practicing good health habits and wearing masks.